sxd/fluent-bit-pgsql/README.md

 # Fluent Bit Plugin pgsql

-The fallowing repository provides a plugin to send logs to a PostgreSQL database.
+The following repository provides a plugin to send logs to a PostgreSQL database.

 ## Requirements